bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-05-19-siren-of-the-tropics.md

 **Programme notes and credits compiled by the BFI Documentation Unit**
 **Notes may be edited or abridged.
 Questions/comments?
 Email prognotes@bfi.org.uk**
 **The British Film Institute is a charity registered in England and Wales No. 287780**

+France 1927
+86 mins

+With recorded score

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMzYwODU4MDZdfQ==
+eyJoaXN0b3J5IjpbMTc3MjY4MDhdfQ==
 -->